-The global cloud music services market is expected to register a CAGR of 10.56% during the forecast period 2018-2023.
+The global cloud music services market is expected to register a CAGR of 10.56% from 2018 to 2023.

 Cloud music services are primarily used to increase access to music by overcoming limitations imposed by the device storing capacity or lack of ownership.
 Streaming, subscription, and other cloud services provide listeners with service agreements to rent music out for a certain fee or under certain conditions.